WendySanarwanto/learn-java/contacts-demo-mvn/README.md

 7. Restore the required database through executing `ddl.sql` script in a MySQL client tool.

 8. Invoke `mvn exec:java -Dexec.args="-db:mysql"` command to run the demo app.

+9. To run the unit test, invoke `mvn clean package` command.
+The code coverage report is located in `target/site/jacoco-ut/index.html` .